The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 This spell is essentially a doubler for your AoE heals, which allows them to heal for just that bit more that you may need for massive raidwide attacks.

-## 4.2c - Rotation & Leveling (50 - 70)
+## Rotation and Leveling (50 - 70)

 ![](https://lh6.googleusercontent.com/fN0ePfKejGGk2GNyh9W5NPKl1yIlNiJTRFejuVvd7Pto0gQzkx09Z0vQgxuxfoj1iiGH1vkRxKJOx89UAVi9FeVjj7jrMt3d8kKCqF80lnXAlolFeinxFnAAijCbWv6N4n7_q2av)

-With the addition of Afflatus Solace to your toolkit, White Mage becomes an even more lenient job in terms of healing, as Lilies build up overtime, you can use them whenever you have one up in place of a GCD heal to keep your damage uptime up, and keep people healed.
+With the addition of Afflatus Solace to your toolkit, White Mage becomes an even more lenient job in terms of healing, as **Lilies** build up overtime, you can use them whenever you have one up in place of a GCD heal to keep your damage uptime up, and keep people healed.

-Assize allows you even more burst options in terms of your damage and healing, as well as serving as another way to regain MP should Lucid Dreaming be unavailable.
+**Assize** allows you even more burst options in terms of your damage and healing, as well as serving as another way to regain MP should Lucid Dreaming be unavailable.

-Asylum acts as another repertoire to your “Regen and forget” capabilities, as the regen provided by the dome is surprisingly strong, and is on a relatively short cooldown, as well.
+**Asylum** acts as another repertoire to your “Regen and forget” capabilities, as the regen provided by the dome is surprisingly strong, and is on a relatively short cooldown, as well.

-Thin Air is another spell to help you reserve MP, allowing you to not bottom out as much when you are lost in the sauce of spamming Holy for AoE.
+**Thin Air** is another spell to help you reserve MP, allowing you to not bottom out as much when you are lost in the sauce of spamming Holy for AoE.

-Tetragrammaton allows you to, once more, have burst healing for in case that you need healing as soon as possible, and gives more leniency in your gameplay because of it.
+**Tetragrammaton** allows you to, once more, have burst healing for in case that you need healing as soon as possible, and gives more leniency in your gameplay because of it.

-Divine Benison lets you focus on doing your damage even more than you already were before.
+**Divine Benison** lets you focus on doing your damage even more than you already were before.
 Throw this on before a trash pack pull, and then start spamming your Holy can do most of the healing that you’d need to do otherwise.

-Plenary Indulgence is there for when raidwides happen, allowing you to better heal everyone to higher degrees should the occasion call for it.
+**Plenary Indulgence** is there for when raid-wide damage happens, allowing you to better heal everyone to higher degrees should the occasion call for it.

-At this level, (and, frankly; all levels) your rotation rarely changes outside of Stone spam, keeping Aero up, and casting certain spells on cooldown, which means that
+At this level, and frankly for all levels, your rotation rarely changes outside of Stone spam, keeping Aero up, and casting certain spells on cooldown, which means that;

-Every 45 seconds, cast Assize.
+- Every 45 seconds, cast Assize.

-Every 15 seconds, cast Divine Benison (or, wait until a Tank buster, as long as you don’t lose a use of the spell.
+- Every 15 seconds, cast Divine Benison (or, wait until a Tank buster, as long as you don’t lose a use of the spell.

-And, of course-- every 15 - 18 seconds, reapply Aero II.
+- And, of course-- every 15 - 18 seconds, reapply Aero II.

-Otherwise; cast Stone III/Stone IV.
+- Otherwise; cast Stone III/Stone IV.

-As for leveling, at this level range, you have access to all your roulettes, which means to quite simply make sure you do them all every day.
+As for leveling, at this level range you have access to all your roulettes, which means to essentially make sure you do them all every day.

-Make sure to at the very least do Main Scenario & Frontline every day for massive EXP.
+Make sure to at least do Main Scenario & Frontline every day for *massive* EXP.

-Your other sources of EXP can come from Wondrous Tales, Challenge Log, Hunting Log, Palace of the Dead/Heaven on High and of course; dungeons.
+Your other sources of EXP can come from Wondrous Tales, Challenge Log, Hunting Log, Palace of the Dead/Heaven on High and, of course, dungeons.

+---

-# 5.0a - Level 70 - 80
+# Level 70 - 80

 ![](https://lh4.googleusercontent.com/k7-mDXlEEy56l2CMyqTH6rTxrmPpYf1yIGny1Z2g8NYnypbPnAcXmzovV7pvCyX3Wne7xqoJj2uOqUcKn1ThDvbRdQxXUlqRb8ovsMydSASYUd_1cG9Y0ViV7bpH31Ub5iiWxBuM)

-The final stretch of levels until you reach the level cap of Shadowbringers, the current content as of writing.
-In this range, you will gain access to more lily spells, including the bloodiest of them all, and yet another healing accelerator at Level 80.
+These 10 levels are the final stretch until you reach the level cap of Shadowbringers.
+In this range, you will gain access to more lily spells, including the bloodiest of them all - Afflatus Misery - and yet another healing accelerator at Level 80.
 As well as this, Asylum will see improvements as well.

-## 5.1b - Skills & Spells (70 - 80)
+## Skills and Spells (70 - 80)

 ![](https://lh4.googleusercontent.com/3fS7jTOz_tjlrkR-s4pyh2DKXG3rBCM2kpw-D3UfMiaxCLxn1u1wJLEVktKyeUWz6PeiCv8_7Hf-W0h2UhV5vBwklyVdbt-Dn3eGdCrt1UDWTEIRr-1GJoUWd4fcoPSZa6gTXeam)